Hunter Henry Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- Henry is averaging 17.2 receiving yards per game in four career matchups against the Jaguars, 16.3 fewer than his receiving yards prop bet over/under for Sunday's game (33.5).
+- Henry's 17.2 receiving yards per game in his four matchups against the Jaguars are 16.3 fewer than his over/under for Sunday's game.

-- Henry, in four matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Henry has caught a touchdown pass versus the Jaguars once, but did not have multiple TDs in that game.

 - This week Henry will face the NFL's 13th-ranked pass defense (242.4 yards allowed per game).

-- The Jaguars have surrendered 20 touchdowns through the air (1.3 per game).
-They are sixth in the NFL in that category.
+- The Jaguars have given up 20 touchdowns through the air (1.3 per game).
+They are sixth in the league in that category.

 Recent Performances